gioperalto/aimdb/README.md

 By default, MongoDB's `sample_mflix` database has a `movie_embeddings` collection that is embedded with vectors generated from OpenAI's `text-embedding-ada-002` model.

+I was unable to attach the collection containing the `text-embedding-005` embeddings I generated to this repository because the file size was too large for GitHub (200+ MB).

 ## Setup

 1. When setting up your MongoDB Atlas cluster, check the box to include sample data (that will give you the `sample_mflix` database)